Updated: April 10, 2026

 1. Click the speaker icon in the taskbar.

-4. Click any device to switch to it immediately.
+3. An expanded list appears.
+Click any device to switch immediately.

 Device Not Showing in Playback Devices?
 Fix It Here